moorepants/dissertation/systemidentification.rst

 Once I had gotten back to Davis we now had the resources available from NSF funding to make something happen.
-My goal had basically formalized into creating a instrumented bicycle to be controlled by person that was capable of measuring all of the kinematics and kinetics involved seen in regulated control tasks.
+My goal had basically formalized into creating a instrumented bicycle to be controlled by a person that was capable of measuring all of the kinematics and kinetics involved in regulated control tasks.
 We also originally had hoped to be able to vary the dynamics of the bicycle, but the reduced funding nixed that idea.
-It took some time into the project to really understand what we may be able to accomplish with that but it finally materialized into validating Ron's theoretic control model which is discussed in :cite:`Hess2012` and Chapter :ref:`control` with data collected via the instrumented bicycle.
-After our first experiments, over a year into the project timeline it became apparent that simple tasks with measured lateral perturbations would provide the best chance of us validating his model.
+It took some time into the project to really understand what we might be able to accomplish with that but it finally materialized into validating Ron's theoretic control model which is discussed in :cite:`Hess2012` and Chapter :ref:`control` with data collected via the instrumented bicycle.
+After our first experiments, over a year into the project timeline it became apparent that simple tasks with measured lateral perturbations would provide the best chance of validating his model.
 Unfortunately, I had not thought a great deal about how to provide and measure these lateral perturbations but the manually excited perturbations seemed to do the trick.

-We ran a lot of preliminary system identification analyses on the first set of trial data, but it quickly became apparent that we had little understanding in the subject.
-The early analyses did give confidence that data was of good enough quality to do something with, but our goal of identifying the parameters of the controller were still far from our reach.
+We ran a lot of preliminary system identification analyses on the first set of trial data, but it quickly became apparent that we had little understanding of the subject.
+The early analyses did give confidence that the data was of good enough quality to do something with, but our goal of identifying the parameters of the controller were still far from our reach.